dram001/dram001.github.io/about.md

-## Hi I am Douglas who study Computer Science, Cyber Security, Finance and Economics.
+### Computer Science, Cyber Security, Networking, Ai, Finance and Economics.
 Nice to meet you!